The Complexity of Hip Dysplasia (HD) in Dogs

 These differences in heritability indicate that HD is more influenced by genetics in some breeds than in others, suggesting that selective breeding has been more successful in breeds with higher heritability.

-Selective Breeding and Estimated Breeding Values
+Selective Breeding and Estimated Breeding Values (EBV)

 Because the overall inheritance pattern is not straightforward, the polygenic nature of HD makes it challenging for breeders.
 Dogs can carry genes predisposing them to HD without showing any clinical signs, especially if their environment has been favourable and helped protect them from developing the condition.
 This means some dogs with a genetic predisposition may still go into breeding if they do not show HD on radiographic evaluation.
 This could explain why we still have HD in breeds where only HD clear dogs have been included in the breeding programmes for decades.